Security

 - Liquidity providers: No LPs, no impermanent loss

-- Governance: No token, no voting, no time-delayed changes (except admin transfer)
+- Governance: No governance token, no voting, no time-delayed changes (except admin transfer)

 Security measures